Frequently asked questions on Microsoft Q&A.

 Can moderators mark answers as “Accepted Answers”?

-No, only the author and site administrators have those permissions.
+No, only the question author have those permissions.

 MSDN and TechNet forums